eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Quantum Alternating Operator Ansatz/QUBO.rst

         return QAOAProblem(create_QUBO_cost_operator(Q), RX_mixer, create_QUBO_cl_cost_function(Q),init_type=init_type)

 That's it for the necessary ingredients you learned about in the :ref:`QAOA theory 101 section <QAOA101>`!
-Let's solve the set partitioning problem from above using this newly acquired information, and combine with how we already ran the QAOA algorithm using the ``.run`` method:
+Let's solve the set partitioning problem from above using this newly acquired information, and combine with how we already ran the QAOA algorithm using the :meth:`run <qrisp.qaoa.QAOAProblem.run>` method:

 - define the QUBO matrix $Q$,
-- define the quantum argument `qarg` as a :ref:`QuantumArray <QuantumArray>` of :ref:`QuantumVariables <QuantumVariable>`,
+- define the quantum argument ``qarg`` as a :ref:`QuantumArray <QuantumArray>` of :ref:`QuantumVariables <QuantumVariable>`,
-- create the QUBO instance using `QUBO_problem` we defined above,
+- create the QUBO instance using ``QUBO_problem`` we defined above,
-- run the algorithm using the `.run method <file:///C:/Users/mat70593/Desktop/qrisp_gitlab/qrisp/documentation/build/html/reference/Algorithms/qaoa/generated/qrisp.qaoa.QAOAProblem.run.html#qrisp.qaoa.QAOAProblem.run>`_, and last but not least,
+- run the algorithm using the :meth:`run <qrisp.qaoa.QAOAProblem.run>` method, and last but not least,
 - examine the QAOA solutions with the highest probabilities for classical post processing: compute the cost functions, sort the solutions by their cost in ascending order, and print the solutions with their costs.

 These are exactly the pieces in the mosaic of code that ``solve_QUBO`` consists of and performs: